bigfix/bfarchive/README.md

 ### Reading from stdin

-Like `tar`, if the archive argument is `-`, then BFArchive will read the archive contents from stdin.
+If the archive file argument is `-`, then BFArchive will read the archive contents from stdin.
 For example, you can list the contents of the defunct games site like this: